Use enhanced lists

 • Setup > Project Preferences > Exchange Rates

-Add and edit items in an enhanced list
+Add items to an enhanced list

 Enhanced lists support these field types: